fabienp38/wttj_test/exercice2/README.md

     - application status
     - field about the candidate information
   - Fill all the minimum mandatory fields and check that this information are correctly saved
+    - Check the notification is created after the record
   - Check error case for each fields:
     - wrong email
     - wrong format for the imported files (Resume, picture)